 TOWNHOUSE.
 A single-family dwelling unit constructed in a group of three or more attached units in which each unit extends from foundation to roof and has a yard or public way on the full length of one of the four principal sides and has a yard or public way on at least 50% of the length of another principal side.
-Dwelling units constructed in a group of three or more attached units in which each unit extends from foundation to roof and is not more than three (3) stories above grade plane.

 The definition of HIGH-EFFICACY LAMPS is replaced as follows: